Send In the Clowns: Lyrics

 The lyrics of the song are written in four verses and a bridge and sung by Desirée.
 As Sondheim explains, Desirée experiences both deep regret and furious anger:

 Meter and key

 The song was originally performed in the key of D♭ major.

 The song uses an unusual and complex meter, which alternates between 12/8 and 9/8.
-These are two complex compound meters that evoke the sense of a waltz used throughout the score of the show.
+These are compound meters that evoke the sense of a waltz used throughout the score of the show.
 Sondheim tells the story: